hjstoff/nodesetexpr-expand/Nodeset-expression-language-specification.md

 syntax of operators and other meta-characters, but they are surprisingly silent, up to the point of being rather sloppy, when it comes to valid characters for nodenames.

+After some experimenting its seems that likely that the approach has been:
+- meta-characters cannot be escaped, therefore meta-characters cannot possibly occur as literal primitives in nodenames;
+- every possible character that is not a meta-character is acceptable as nodename character.
+This can lead to suprising or confusing outcomes.
+It makes it easier to use the utility wrongly.
+In the long run it also makes it more difficult to extend the language without breaking nodesets that used to be supported.

 [^SCONTROL]: SchedMD, Slurm workload manager, version 23.02 manual page, "scontrol - view or modify Slurm configuration and state"